 There are more institutions that are increasing their ticket prices as well.
 I didn’t go to the recent exhibition at the Tate, Picasso 1932 – Love, Fame, Tragedy.
 It was £30 per ticket.
 When I go to exhibitions, I always go with the intention of reviewing and sharing them on the Internet through my podcasts or my Twitter feed.
 I will always share my responses, because I think it is important to share my immediate reaction to what I’m seeing in galleries.
 I didn’t go to the Picasso one because I knew that I wouldn’t be able to recommend it.
 It could have been the best show in the world, but it couldn’t have been worth that price tag.
 It created such an exclusive space that was not open or accessible.

 That exhibition was also problematic for other reasons.
-I found it strange that we were still talking about Picasso as a genius, but not of Picasso as manipulative in engaging in a relationship with an underage teenager, Marie-Thérèse Walter, who was only seventeen years old when they started dating.
+I found it strange that we were still talking about Picasso as a genius, but not of Picasso’s manipulative side.
+His relationship with an underage teenager, Marie-Thérèse Walter, is well documented.
+She was only seventeen years old when they started dating.

 Right.
 There were all these questions surrounding the representation of women in that space as well, and how we deal with gender and age differences, the exploitation of sex workers and the violence against women.
 There was nothing in that show that would have been interesting to see.
 It just seemed so out of touch.
 I can see Picasso paintings whenever I want, but it just so happens that I don’t often want to.